-4. Use random meeting IDs and set meeting passwords
+4. Use random meeting IDs or set meeting passwords

-We know lots of Zoom users who memorised their own meeting ID long ago and had fallen into the habit of using it for every meeting they held – even back-to-back meetings with different groups – because they knew they’d never need to look it up.
+We know lots of Zoom users who memorised their own personal meeting ID long ago and have fallen into the habit of using it for every meeting they hold – even back-to-back meetings with different groups.

 But that convenience is handy for crooks, too, because they already have a list of known IDs that they can try automatically in the hope of wandering in where they aren’t supposed to be.

-We recommend using a randomly generated meeting ID, and setting a password on any meeting that is not explicitly open to all.
+We recommend using a randomly generated meeting ID, or setting a password on any meetings using your personal ID that are not explicitly open to all.
 You can send the web link by one means, e.g. in an email or invitation request, and the password by another means, e.g. in an instant message just before the meeting starts.
 (You can also lock meetings once they start to avoid gaining unwanted visitors after you’ve started concentrating on the meeting itself.)